How do you feel about teaching your preschooler to write his letters? For some, that sounds about as fun as a twelve-hour car ride.

 But today I realized that I didn’t have to have piles of ideas… I could set them all out on the table and let my preschooler complete each fine motor activity one by one.
 It was a hit!

-After browsing my Pinterest board, Writing the Alphabet, I had a set of ideas I wanted to use.
-I set up the stations and called my Four to get to work – I mean, fun.
+I had a set of ideas I wanted to use.
+I set up the stations and called my Four to get to work – I mean, fun. 🙂

 I had organized the table so that it progressed from easiest to hardest activity.

 1. First he wrote the letter K in shaving cream.
 My kids are squeamish about getting their hands messy, but – surprise!
 He loved it.
 I was on hand with a spatula to smooth out the shaving cream so he could write again and again.